SAP-archive/cloud-xsa-hybrid-deployment-tutorial/exercise4/README.md

 Complete the assignment by clicking on the "Save" button.

-Now feel free to test your application.
+Now feel free to test your application with the user you have assigned the role collection to.
 This requires a browser restart or new incognito session!
 <br><br>

 Continue with [Exercise5](../exercise5/README.md)